Guard Vector: Beyond English LLM Guardrails with Task-Vector Composition and Streaming-Aware Prefix SFT: Experimental Setup

 \subsection{Datasets}

-We evaluate three Korean datasets: a proprietary evaluation dataset for Harmlessness Evaluation Dataset, the public Kor Ethical QA \citep{kor_ethical_qna2024}, and a proprietary evaluation dataset.
+We evaluate three Korean datasets: a proprietary Harmlessness Evaluation Dataset, the public Kor Ethical QA \citep{kor_ethical_qna2024}, and a proprietary Helpfulness Evaluation Dataset.
 The Harmlessness Evaluation Dataset and Kor Ethical QA are evaluation-only; they are never used for training and are used in their entirety without splitting or sampling.
 The Helpfulness Evaluation Dataset contains only SAFE responses.
-Due to its limited sample count, we partition it into separate training and held-out evaluation splits; on this dataset we report accuracy since the positive class (UNSAFE) is absent (see §\ref{subsec:protocol}).
+Due to its limited sample count, we partition this over-refusal corpus into a training split and a held-out evaluation split (the held-out split is the Helpfulness Evaluation Dataset); on this dataset we report accuracy since the positive class (UNSAFE) is absent (see §\ref{subsec:protocol}).
 Full details of the AI risk taxonomy, dataset construction, and statistics are in Appendices~\ref{app:risk-taxonomy} and~\ref{app:evaluation-dataset}.